Clinical Research on AIDS Vaccines

 To help design these vaccines, scientists have identified important immunologic targets on HIV and on infected cells.
 For example, they know the glycoprotein 120 (gp120) on the outer coat of the virus contains the CD4 binding site, the region that attaches to cells of the human host.
 Scientists also know that most neutralizing antibodies (proteins that block a virus from infecting cells) in HIV-infected people are directed against gp120.
 For these reasons, vaccines based on genetically engineered HIV envelope proteins B gp160 and a smaller molecule, gp120 have been the most well-studied to date.

 Since the first HIV vaccine trial opened in 1987, more than 40 different preventive vaccine candidates have been studied in clinical trials worldwide, belying a misperception that few concepts have been examined.
 HIV vaccine research has progressed from its early focus on HIV envelope proteins and the role of antibodies to increased attention to the importance of cytotoxic T cells (CTLs), immune cells that kill HIV-infected cells.
 Many novel vaccine strategies to elicit anti-HIV antibodies and CTLs are now being pursued:

-subunit vaccine: a piece of the outer surface of HIV, such as gp160 or gp120, produced
+- subunit vaccine: a piece of the outer surface of HIV, such as gp160 or gp120, produced by genetic engineering.

 virus-like particle vaccine (pseudovirion vaccine): a non-infectious HIV look-alike that has one or more, but not all, HIV proteins.